wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 Choreo’s low-code editor allows developers to easily design (and then implement) high-quality REST APIs.
 To explore this capability, let's consider a scenario where an Analyst needs to retrieve the daily count of COVID-19 patients per one million population by country.
 In this tutorial, you will address this requirement by doing the following:

-- Design a REST API that addresses the described requirement, test it in the web editor, and then commit it so that it is available in the Chore Console.
+- Design a REST API that addresses the described requirement, test it in the Web Editor, and then commit it so that it is available in the Choreo Console.
 - Deploy the REST API you created to make it available for use.
 - Test the REST API after deploying it to check whether it works as expected.